Benefits of group insurance plans

 When is gratuity payable?

-Gratuity becomes payable by the employer to the employee (or their nominee/legal heir) under the following situations, as per the Payment of Gratuity Act, 1972:
+Gratuity becomes payable by the employer to the employee (or their nominee/legal heir) under the following situations, as per the Code on Social Security, 2020:

 On Retirement or Superannuation – When an employee retires after completing the required years of service.